hanklee/simpledbutils/README.md

       ...
     }

-DBOperationHelper, a database operation helper class, there are two helpful methods to help insert data and update data to database by a Object.
+DBOperationHelper, a database operation helper class, there are three helpful methods to help insert data, update data or delete data to database by a Object.

 Page, a pagination class, to help data of database pagination.

 PaginationHelper, a pagination helper class, to help create Page Object by pageNo,pageSize, sqlCountRows,sqlFetchRows and interface MapToObject.

-dbutils  generate key   (Note: it is not thread safe)
+GenKeyQueryRunner, dbutils  generate key   (Note: it is not thread safe)

 https://issues.apache.org/jira/browse/DBUTILS-54

 not like the link solution, I am not override super update method, I create insert method.
-Because I only just use this class when I inert the object data to table.
-And this solution is not thread safe, so I don't want use this class in any other operation.
+Because I just only use this class when I inert the object data to table.
+And this solution is not thread safe, so I don't want use this class in any other operations.

 Sample Code: